Course Descriptions

 Trial Advocacy - LAWS 6109

-Focuses on voir dire, opening statement, direct examination of witnesses, and cross examination.
-Uses pass/grading.
+Focuses on voir dire, opening statement, direct examination of witnesses and cross examination.
+2 credits, pass-graded.

 Trial Competition - LAWS 7509

 Student teams further develop trial and advocacy skills in a competitive mock-trial format involving two or more rounds of trials.
-Preparation of trial briefs and drafting other court pleadings and documents is required.
+Requires preparation of trial briefs and drafting other court pleadings and documents.
 Credit is limited to the top two teams (six students).
 Student finalists may continue involvement in regional and national competitions.
+May be repeated up to 4 total credit hours.
+1 credit, pass-graded.

 Tribal Law - LAWS 7745